 Yields: 4 servings

-Equipment: large mixing bowl, chef’s knife, mesh sieve, can opener
+Equipment: large mixing bowl, chef’s knife, mesh sieve, can opener, cutting board, whisk

 Ingredients: